Hyper-Dragon/ChessStats/README.md

 </pre>

 ## Version History

+### Version 0.8.1
+* Improved HTML Report
+  * Only display stats graphs for the time controls played by the CDC user

 ### Version 0.8
 * Full CAPS Scores for all games analysed on Chess.com
   * All games graph